The Henry Euler Memorial Trust [THEMT] is honoured to have as its Patron,

 Sir Ian Corder KBE, CB., who was sworn in on 14th March 2016.

 Born in Guernsey (1954), Garth Bainbridge qualified as a Barrister before obtaining a Certificat d’Études Juridiques Françaises et Normandes at Caen University.
 He was called to the Guernsey Bar in 1980 and was subsequently appointed a Notary Public.
-He practised law and was a partner (until 2010) in one of Guernsey’s leading law firms.
-He is a member of the Guernsey National Trust, La Société Guernesiaise, the Art Fund and the Friends of the Priaulx Library.
+He practised law and was a partner in one of Guernsey’s leading legal offices until 2013.
+He is an active member of the Guernsey National Trust, La Société Guernesiaise, the Art Fund and Friends of the Priaulx Library, and is a keen sailor.
 He was appointed a Trustee of The Henry Euler Memorial Trust in 2005.

 Born in Sale, Cheshire (1954), Neil Hunter joined the former Midland Bank and worked in the north-western regional office and various local branches until 1991, when he was appointed Manager of the Alderney branch (now HSBC).
 He is currently working with an Alderney accountancy practice.
 He was sworn in as a Jurat of the Alderney Court in 2009 and has been Chairman since 2012.
 He is a past President of the Alderney Golf Club, enjoys following sport and fishing in island waters.
 He was appointed a Trustee of The Henry Euler Memorial Trust in 2010.